 In the case that you or your client only work online, you will not need an address to occupy space on your card.
 Instead, consider putting in another potential point of connection.
 However, if your clientele will need a reference address, rather than adding a jumbled conglomeration of numbers to an already filled card, consider taking it to the next level.
 Use the backside of the business card as a reference map.
 Requiring little to no research, a simple reference map will work.
 If you end up using a resource such as Google Maps, make sure to cover your bases and use a copyright symbol.
 If you wish to make a map more intricate, it is possible to make one from scratch.

 These few points cover the first facets of a business card that you will need to decide on.
-Give yourself definitive answers to each one so you are able to go into the overall execution with a designated goal in mind.
+Knowing how to create business cards successfully means finding definitive answers to each one so you are able to go into the overall execution with a designated goal in mind.
 This will help you from being overwhelmed in your own decision-making process.
 Make sure to check back with us to learn more about choosing different material options, shapes, stamping and more to make your card stand out against the others.
 For all your printing needs, House of Printing is here to help!
 With overnight printing available, you’re sure to have everything you need and more.
-Contact us today to learn more or place an order.
+Contact us today to learn more business card design tips or place an order.